 Groupon has been great for getting deals, but they often provide additional dollars percentages off their already great deals.
 Using Ibotta, you can get 10% back on what you spend on Groupon, which is insane!
 I found a great, small yoga studio called Richmond Beach Yoga for $20 for 5 classes.
 Already a great deal, BUT they had a $5 off $20 deal, so I got 5 classes for $15 AND Ibotta gave me $1.50 back.
 I ended up loving going there, trying the different classes and instructors!
 I feel like I robbed someone!
 Sick deals!
 So traveling or not, download Ibotta immediately, use my referral code, xvxdsbs, AND download Groupon.
 Stacking deals on deals on deals.
 YES!

 So yes, eating out more frequently can happen, but you really have to save in as many areas as possible!
 Certain cities and places are not worth going out to eat as much, but Seattle, like New Orleans, deserved to be explored!
-Between the awesome budget grocery stores, to specialty fish and Asian markets, to the thousands of restaurants, Seattle is a mecca of all things food!
+Between the awesome budget grocery stores, to specialty fish and Asian markets, to the thousands of restaurants, Seattle is truly a foodie haven!!